cheerayhuang/leetcode/README.md

 ###same tree

-I get the pre-order and in-order of these two trees, and check whether they are equal.
+Get the pre-order and in-order of these two trees, and check whether they are equal.

 ###symmetric tree

-I construct a new Tree with rotating the original tree with Y-axis, and then check whether they are same.
+Construct a new Tree with rotating the original tree with Y-axis, and then check whether they are same.